 You are allowed (and encouraged) to eat all of the dailies and weeklies (although I don’t tend to get through all of my weekly points).
 You can also eat most of your fit points in addition if you wish, essentially earning extra food through exercise.

 What you may NOT know, because it’s not very widely publicised, is that you have the option of using your Fit Points OR your weeklies first.
-The setting is hidden away under “Food Settings” and “Swapping” in the profile area of the My WW app.
+The setting is hidden away under “Food Settings” and “Swapping” in the profile area of the WeightWatchers app.

 It’s worth giving some thought to how YOU prefer to use your points.